sunnybharne/cloud-landing-zone/Azure/Storage/readme.md

     - Mininum TLS version
     - Datalake
         - used for big data, can store more that 5 petabytes, hadoop of synaps
-    - Enable large file shared(This is becuase the file share are not at 5 TB, to get more storage you have to select this option)
+    - Enable large file share(Initial capacity = 100 TB, select this to get more storage)

 ## Access Tier
     - Hot (default)